-Design Basis and Functional Specification has been issued to sum up the requirements for the concept period of the P80 design adaption.
+Design Basis and Functional Specification was issued to sum up the requirements for the concept period of the P80 design adaption.
 This document forms the basis for the ongoing design work.
-The design basis issued in draft revision has been commented by the third party Lloyds Register.
-A new revision has been issued with an updated mapping of requirements to meet IEC 62600 and IEC61400.
+The design basis issued in draft revision was commented by the third party Lloyds Register.
+A new revision was issued with an updated mapping of requirements to meet IEC 62600 and IEC 61400.
 The mapping forms the basis for further technology evaluation to be carried out in the next part of the work.

 Design adaption based on restrictions

-The design work carried out as part of this task is concentrated around the following focus areas:
+The design work carried out as part of this task was concentrated around the following areas:

-- Wave absorber - the overall geometry of the upper section of the wave absorber has been optimised to minimise forces and reduce overtopping, making the motions and forces more predictable, thus minimising risk.
+- wave absorber - the overall geometry of the upper section of the wave absorber was optimised to minimise forces and reduce overtopping, making the motions and forces more predictable, thus minimising risk

-- Power Take Off (PTO) design - the PTO design adaptation has been initiated with our industry partner and will start in the next period as a succession of the global design and the development of the platform itself.
+- Power Take Off (PTO) design - the PTO design adaptation was initiated with our industry partner as a succession of the global design and the development of the platform itself

 FPP has worked actively internally and with partners on further protection of already obtained IP in overseas markets.

-Together with an IP consultant a patent/idea pipeline document has been developed as steering tool.
+Together with an IP consultant a patent/idea pipeline document was developed as steering tool.
 This document is continually used at design and review meetings to keep continued focus on securing protecting and increased valuation.